The Value of Information in Retrospect: Discussion

-The primary drawback of the proposed approach lies in the computational difficulty in calculating the prospective expected value of sample information for each portion of the data under consideration.
-There has been recent work on addressing the computational difficulties that arise when attempting to calculate some of the quantities that are central to value of information methods, see \cite{ades2004}, \cite{strong2015}, \cite{rabideau2018}, \cite{heath2017}, and \cite{yet2018}.
-Some level of meta-modeling is generally used in these approaches to compute the expected value of sample information in a reasonable amount of time as done in the section \ref{sec:swaziland}.
+The primary drawback of the proposed approach lies in the computational difficulty in calculating the VOI quantities.
+There has been recent work on addressing the computational difficulties that arise when attempting to calculate some of the quantities that are central to the value of information methods \citep{ades2004,strong2015,rabideau2018,heath2017,yet2018}.
+Some level of meta-modeling is generally used in these approaches for computing the expected value of sample information in a reasonable amount of time.
+While exploring all speed-up options is beyond the scope of this paper, we extend the approach of \citet{strong2015} by introducing the $k$ nearest neighbor regression and applying it in Section \ref{sec:swaziland} as a demonstration of the approximation method.